rickhull/ballistics/README.md

 # Ballistics-NG (next gen)

+This gem consists of a C extension which wraps the "GNU Ballistics" C library (which is not an official GNU project as far as I can tell) and some additional Ruby code for managing input data.

+Feed in projectile and atmospheric specifics in order to retrieve trajectory information at range.

-This gem is based on the **ballistics** gem, which has been abandoned since 2013.
+This project is originally based on the **ballistics** gem, which has been abandoned since 2013.
 It is anticipated that this gem will take over the **ballistics** name, but until then, this gem is known as **ballistics-ng**

-It consists of a C extension which wraps the GNU Ballistics C library (which is not an official GNU project as far as I can tell) and some additional Ruby code for managing input data.
-Feed in projectile and atmospheric specifics in order to retrieve trajectory information at range.

-User-friendly features include the following:

-* `Ballistics::Problem` -- specify a gun and cartridge (etc)
-  for meaningful results
-* `Ballistics::Atmosphere` -- `altitude`, `humidity`, `pressure`, `temp`;
-  Army and ICAO atmospheres included at no charge
-* `Ballistics::Gun` -- `rifles`, `pistols`, `shotguns` for namespaces;
-  provides mainly a chamber (for cartridges) and a barrel length (for muzzle velocity)
-* `Ballistics::Cartridge` -- organized by chamber (e.g. `300 BLK`);
-  consists of a projectile along with case and powder charge (and primer)
-* `Ballistics::Projectile` -- organized by chamber; has at least one *ballistic coefficient* and *drag function*

 # Install